seb-ssabes/brewery_shop/README.md

 - Expiration Date: Any future date
 - CVC: Any three digits

+The project is hosted on the free tier of Render.com, providing reliable hosting for the Brewery Shop.

 Thank you for checking out the Brewery Shop!
 I hope you enjoy exploring the site and testing its features.